AMVijay/ai-agent-poc/README.md

 # Weather Agent with LangChain

 A LangChain-based agent that can check weather information for US cities using natural language queries.
+Works with GitHub Models API in Codespaces or OpenAI API.

 ## Features